kitparl/auto-keka-mod/README.md

-# Bypassing CORS Restrictions for Keka HR Portal API
+# Bypassing CORS Restrictions for HR Portal API

 ## Overview

-While working with the Keka HR portal API, I encountered Cross-Origin Resource Sharing (CORS) issues that prevented me from making API calls directly from my browser.
+While working with the Keka (HR portal) API, I encountered Cross-Origin Resource Sharing (CORS) issues that prevented me from making API calls directly from my browser.
 This document outlines the steps I took to resolve the CORS issue by adding another server and modifying CORS settings.

 ## What is CORS?